Gasperik CollectionOverview | View Quilts | Read Essay | View Galleries | Additional Research

 The Quilt Documentation began in 1992, when Karen Finn and Susan Salser assisted The Amador Valley Quilt Guild in organizing an exhibition of Mary Gasperik's quilts at the Ravenswood Historic Site in Livermore, California.
 Forty-five quilts were on display and information was gathered for the exhibition catalogue.
 The gathering together of these quilts and 22 others collected but not displayed allowed them to be professionally photographed under uniform conditions.
 In the ensuing 15 years, Susan Salser located or identified the remaining quilts and worked to identify every single quilt pattern, quilting design, or packaged quilt kit that her grandmother used.

 The final result is not only the most complete photographic record of one woman's quilts, but also an invaluable resource of period photographs, newspaper accounts, and quiltmaking ephemera.

 -- Merikay Waldvogel, July 2008

 Financial support for this project was provided by the Salser Family Foundation.
 Merikay Waldvogel served as the major consultant, supported by Quilt Index staff member, Justine Richardson.
-Thanks also to the contributions of Shelly Zegart as well as Amy Milne, Mary Worrall, Marsha MacDowell, and the staff of Alliance for American Quilts, Michigan State University Museum and MATRIX.

 Many thanks to the Gasperik quilt owners: the daughters of Elsie Gasperik Krueger, the children of Elmer Gasperik, the daughters of Stephen Gasperik, and Attila Hajdu, the owner of the Gasperik quilt which Mary Gasperik sent to Hungary.
 Special thanks to The Los Angeles County Museum of Art for permission to use their photographs of Wedding Quilt, made for niece Mary Bruland.